voidKandy/voidKandy/README.md

 aka. [voidkandy](https://www.voidkandy.space)

 I'm a self taught developer working primarily in `Go` and `Rust`.
 I build websites as a freelancer and I've build my own AI powered tools.
 Recently I've been researching P2P networking and I'm trying to write my own blockchain.
+I *genuinely* love building software, the more I learn the more I want to build.

 <!--